11 Benefits Of Sleeping Naked: Why It Might Be The Healthier Choice

 "When you give yourself a chance to be comfortable naked, even if it's alone in your own bed, you're actually sending your unconscious mind some important communications such as: You have a right to be in your body, your body doesn't always have to covered or hidden, and your body can feel unfettered and free," she says.

 Sleeping naked can improve your relationship with your partner for a couple of reasons.
-When you begin to feel comfortable in your own skin, research shows you're more likely to experience sexual satisfaction, Additionally, skin-to-skin contact releases the "love hormone" oxytocin, which can increase feelings of attachment between partners.
+When you begin to feel comfortable in your own skin, research shows you're more likely to experience sexual satisfaction6, Additionally, skin-to-skin contact releases the "love hormone" oxytocin, which can increase feelings of attachment between partners7.

 Think about it: "If you wake up naked next to someone, it just makes sense that this might lead to greater intimacy," Trubow says.
 This may be especially enticing for people with physical touch as a love language.